Corry Counseling of LECOM Health

 Program discharge occurs when an individual has completed their treatment goals and their medications are safely managed.
 Throughout the COVID-19 crisis, both program staff members met with MSP clients as needed to assist them in managing their medication.

-The Medication Support Program served a total of 44 clients this fiscal year.
+The Medication Support Program served a total of 40 clients this fiscal year.
 All clients were white.
-There were 31 female clients and 13 male clients.
+There were 28 female clients and 12 male clients.
 The MSP program serves people ages 18 and over.
-There were 3 clients ages 18 to 25; 12 clients ages 26 to 45; 23 clients ages 46 to 64; and, 6 clients over the age of 65.
-There were 17 intakes and 13 discharges.
-The program has had growth since last year but continues to have room for more referrals.
-There were 950.25 hours of service this year.
+There were 4 clients ages 18 to 25; 9 clients ages 26 to 45; 24 clients ages 46 to 64; and, 3 clients over the age of 65.
+There were 12 intakes, and 16 discharges.
+There were 1128.25 hours of service this year.

-In the MSP program there were 8 Relias Trainings for staff to complete as well as 3 Agency trainings and 4 trainings from the CCBH website.
-They are listed as follows.
-The MSP nurse was only required to complete the Agency Trainings.
+There were 2 Relias Trainings for the full-time staff to complete as well as 4 agency trainings.
+The part-time MSP nurse was only asked to complete the agency Trainings.

-Overall productivity for the MSP program for the year was 106%.
-Productivity ranged from 89% to 123%.
+Overall productivity for the MSP program for the year was 117.5%.
+Productivity has ranged from 104% to 133%.

 Client Satisfaction Survey Results